 Light cotton clothing is advisable for Khartoum during the summer days.
 During the winter days, a pullover is usually sufficient as additional wear.
 During winter evenings and early mornings, heavier clothing may be necessary.
 Generally speaking, a layered style wardrobe works best.

-A foreigner intending to visit KRT could obtain an entry visa from the Sudanese diplomatic missions abroad, or he could get one at KRT International Airport with a prior arrangement with the Ministry of Foreign Relations, if there is no mission in his/her country.
+A foreigner intending to visit KRT could obtain an entry visa from this website and the Sudanese diplomatic missions abroad, or he could get one at KRT International Airport with a prior arrangement with the Ministry of Foreign Relations, if there is no mission in his/her country.

 Vaccination against smallpox, yellow fever, typhoid and cholera may be compulsory for foreigners upon entry.
 Prophylactics against malaria are advised.